solvcon/solvcon/doc/source/architecture.rst

 The numbers annotated in the figures are the order of the vertices of the elements.
 A SOLVCON mesh can be a mixture of elements of the same dimension, although it is often composed of one type of element.
-The meshes are defined by various look-up tables in :py:class:`solvcon.block.Block`.
+Two modules provide the support of the meshes: (i) :py:class:`solvcon.block` defines and manages various look-up tables that form the data structure of the mesh in Python, and (ii) :py:class:`solvcon.mesh` serves as the interface of the mesh data in C.

 Entities
 ++++++++